subquery/subql/docs/create/mapping.md

 ## Block Handler

 You can use block handlers to capture information each time a new block is attached to the Substrate chain, e.g. block number.
-To achieve this this, a defined BlockHandler will be called once for every block.
+To achieve this, a defined BlockHandler will be called once for every block.

 ```ts
 import {SubstrateBlock} from "@subql/types";